quarkfin/qf-lib/README.md

 * [cvxopt](http://cvxopt.org/install/index.html#windows)

 # Testing
-When you installed all the requirements, you can also run tests to verify that everything works fine.
-In order to do so, go into `qf_lib_tests` directory of the

 After the installation process test that everything was setup fine.
 In order to do so:
 1. Add path of `QuantFin Lib` to the `PYTHONPATH` environment variable (create it if it doesn't exist).
 2. Go to the `qf_lib_tests` directory.